stsievert/salmon/paper/paper.md

 Goal (1) is aided by the fact that Salmon integrates a popular deep learning framework, PyTorch [@pytorch].
-This allows for easy customization of the underlying optimization method, including by the experimentalist managing Salmon and during generation of offline embeddings.
+This allows for easy customization of the underlying optimization method during both online and offline computation, including by the experimentalist managing Salmon if so desired.

 Goal (3) is enabled by a relatively simple launch through Amazon AWS using Amazon Machine Images (AMIs).
 The AMI for Salmon[^ami] pulls the latest release of Salmon from GitHub and then launches Salmon.
 After some other tasks (e.g., opening ports, etc), Salmon is ready be launched.
 Salmon requires fairly minimal computational resources; all the experiments and simulation were performed with `t3.xlarge` Amazon EC2 instance, which has 4 cores, 16GB of memory and costs about $3.98 per day.

-Once launched, Salmon can launch an experiment with stimuli consisting of text, image, video or HTML strings.
+After launch, Salmon can start an experiment with stimuli consisting of text, images, video or HTML strings.
 It provides a mechanism to monitor an ongoing experiment, which includes the following information:

 * Basic experiment statistics (e.g., number of unique users, launch date)
 * Server performance (e.g., processing time for different endpoints, rate responses received)